25 Best Bass Lakes in Texas: Trophy Records & ShareLunker Data

 • Numerous lakes: Catch and release only for bass over 24"

 The Toyota ShareLunker program rewards anglers donating trophy bass for breeding purposes.
-Bass weighing 8+ pounds qualify for recognition and prizes.
-The Legacy category (13+ pounds) offers premium rewards and permanent recognition.
+Bass weighing 8+ pounds qualify for recognition and prizes through the Elite Class.
+The Legacy Class (13+ pounds) offers premium rewards and permanent recognition in the ShareLunker archives.
 Proper handling ensures fish survival through the donation process.

 Participation requires immediate notification through the ShareLunker app or hotline.
 Program staff coordinate fish collection and transport.
-Genetic material from donated fish improves statewide bass populations through selective breeding programs.
+Genetic material from donated fish improves statewide bass populations through selective breeding programs producing "Lone Star bass" for stocking.
+Anglers receive replicas of their donated fish and recognition in TPWD publications.

 Planning Your Texas Bass Fishing Trip